How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 Understanding SSH Tunneling for Jupyter Notebook

-SSH tunneling is a method to forward network traffic securely over an encrypted SSH connection.
+SSH tunneling is a method for forwarding network traffic securely over an encrypted SSH connection.
 It’s particularly useful for securely accessing remote services like Jupyter Notebook.
-In this setup, SSH tunneling allows you to securely interact with Jupyter Notebook running on a remote server from your local machine.
+In this setup, SSH tunneling allows you to interact securely with Jupyter Notebook running on a remote server from your local machine.

 Establishing an SSH Tunnel